 Born in New York City in 1926, Don Rickles first earned renown as an "insult comic" in the 1950s.
 After a growing list of TV and film credits led to a celebrated debut on The Tonight Show in 1965, he continued to crack up audiences on C.P.O.
 Sharkey and The Dean Martin Celebrity Roast.
-The entertainment icon, who enjoyed later success with his voice work for Toy Story and its sequels, has continued to perform into his 80s.
+The entertainment icon, who enjoyed later success with his voice work for Toy Story and its sequels, continued to perform into his 80s.
 He died from kidney failure on April 6, 2017 at the age of 90.

 Donald Jay Rickles was born on May 8, 1926, in New York City, New York.
 The only child of Max, an insurance salesman, and Etta Rickles, he grew up in the Jackson Heights section of Queens, where he was actively involved in the local synagogue.